longieirl/BUILD-with-docker/README.md

 npm install
 ```

-If you get a node-gyp rebuild error, the install will work!
-Still looking to resolve this issue
+If you get a node-gyp rebuild error, the install will still work!
+Looking to resolve this issue!
 ```sh
 gyp ERR! configure error
 gyp ERR! stack Error: spawn ENOENT